zhouselena/AstroRun/README.md

 ## Purpose

 The purpose of this game is to extend my knowledge of PyGame and get more familiar with coding 2D games.
+Furthermore, to practice creating graphics using visual design softwares.

 ## Gameplay